 The courses are organized into two levels.
 Three-hundred-level courses are open to all students.
 Some three-hundred-level courses are designed for students who have some background in the subject and most are of general interest.
 Four-hundred-level courses are seminars on special topics for students who are able to engage in more advanced work with research-oriented assignments.

 Instruction in the classes for beginning archaeology students is divided between classroom sessions and instruction at sites and in museums around Athens.
 All students participate in field trips to important archaeological and historical sites in Greece, including the Peloponnese, central Greece, and Crete.
 During the academic field trips conducted as part of the Aegean and Ancient Greek Art and Archaeology course, students are expected to attend lectures, complete assignments and/or give oral reports.
 The grade for the Art & Archaeology course includes work performed both in class and during the field trips.

-There is no P/NC option for this program.
+There is no CR/NC option for this program.

 Students live in furnished CYA apartments in the Pangrati neighborhood along with other CYA students.
 A buffet lunch is provided daily at the CYA dining facility Monday through Friday, and a full breakfast in lieu of lunch is provided on overnight field trips.
 Pomona provides a meal allowance for breakfast and dinner Monday through Friday and for all weekend meals.
 Meals are not provided during fall or spring break.
 A limited number of homestays may also be available.

 Preference will be given to candidates who have completed college coursework with European content.